jakobhuerner/jakobhuerner.github.io/_pages/work.md

 ## My strength

 I see my core strength in "connecting the dots".
+I am good at identifying patterns in unfamiliar, opaque and messy situations.
+I enjoy most when I am able to successfully re-apply proven ideas and concepts from foreign fields, after understanding their similarities with the problem at hand.

-I am always interested in understanding systems below the surface, the systems' actors and their connections.
+Going hand in hand with the point above, I am always interested in understanding systems below the surface, the systems' actors, and their connections.
 Only by understanding systems and their dynamics, you are able to effectively shape them in a permanent and sustainable way.

 ![Posts overview](../images/work_jakob_strenth.jpg)